eclab/edisyn/edisyn/synth/asmhydrasynth/info/nrpn.md

 ## Macro Panel Button NRPN Parameters
 <a name="macro"/></a>

+Remember: if a Range/Display cell is blank, look for the first numbered version of that parameter.
+For example, macro2trigger4 is blank: instead you should see macro1trigger1.

 **Note that when Macro Button X is lit or unlit for whatever reason, all eight macroXpanel...
 NRPN are sent at the same time!**

 | Parameter | CC | NRPN | Range and NRPN Display Instructions |